Kodular/Documentation/docs/components/layout/general/form.md

 |:----:|:-------:|
 |boolean|False|

-If false, lists will be converted to strings using Lisp notation, i.e., as symbols separated by spaces, e.g., (a 1 b2 (c d).
+_If false, lists will be converted to strings using Lisp notation, i.e., as symbols separated by spaces, e.g., (a 1 b2 (c d).
 If true, lists will appear as in Json or Python, e.g.  ["a", 1, "b", 2, ["c", "d"]].
 This property appears only in Screen 1, and the value for Screen 1 determines the behavior for all screens.
 The property defaults to "false" meaning that the App Inventor programmer must explicitly set it to "true" if JSON/Python syntax is desired.
 At some point in the future we will alter the system so that new projects are created with this property set to "true" by default.
 Existing projects will not be impacted.
-The App Inventor programmer can also set it back to "false" in newer projects if desired.
+The App Inventor programmer can also set it back to "false" in newer projects if desired._

 ### Show Navigation Bar

-<small>Available as Experimental Property</small>
+<small>Available as ^^Experimental^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Form', 'Show Navigation Bar')]]